Educating the Adults of Tomorrow

 • Sign in on the check-in sheet

-• Be entered in on the Kiosk
+• Be entered in at the Kiosk

 • Complete an annual waiver